Foundation Diet and Health

 Occurrence - Origin:

 Parsley originally only grew in Morocco, Algeria, Tunisia and Jordan.
 14 Now it is also widely used in Central Europe, the Caucasus, the Arabian Peninsula, Iran, Russia, India and North America 6.
 In cold areas, winter protection may be necessary.
-6,12 In contrast to the Mediterranean, wild parsley plants there, especially in rubble weed fields (rubbish dumps) 11 , are most likely garden escapees.
+6,12 In contrast to the Mediterranean, wild parsley plants there, especially in rubble weed fields (rubbish dumps) 11, are most likely garden escapees.
 8

 Growing in the garden or as a potted plant:

 Fresh from the herb garden, balcony or pot on the windowsill: Growing your own chopped parsley is not difficult.
 The biennial herbaceous plant is hardy and tastes most aromatic in the first year.
 Chopped parsley grows best in a bright location without direct sunlight.
-The season (harvest time) for growing your own parsley is from April to October in the northern hemisphere , but commercial cultivation (especially in France and the Netherlands) means you can get parsley all year round.
+The season (harvest time) for growing your own parsley is from April to October in the northern hemisphere, but commercial cultivation (especially in France and the Netherlands) means you can get parsley all year round.
 Care: Water parsley moderately and fertilize sparingly.

 Important to know: As a perennial herb, parsley begins to flower in the second year.
 You should harvest as many leaves as possible before the plants flower.
 On the one hand, parsley is particularly aromatic shortly before flowering and on the other hand, you should not use any parts of the plant after the flowers have developed.
-After flowering, the proportion of the poisonous apiol is so high that eating it can be harmful to health .
+After flowering, the proportion of the poisonous apiol is so high that eating it can be harmful to health.
 15 Plants that have already been grown in garden stores should be repotted so that the plant can develop better with a little more unrooted soil.

 Cultivation - Harvest:

 What is the best way to grow parsley?
-Parsley is cultivated in the sun or in partial shade on fertile, well-drained, neutral to alkaline soil.
+Parsley is cultivated in the sun or partial shade on fertile, well-drained, neutral to alkaline soil.
 The seeds are usually ripe in September, so parsley is sown from October to May - not by sowing from spring to late summer, as one often reads.
 In this case, one seed is placed about 3 cm into the soil every 15 cm.
 Parsley is a so-called dark germinator.

 After three to six weeks, the parsley begins to germinate.
 If you soak the seeds in warm water overnight, you can speed up the germination process.
 The main flowering period is June and July (to August).
 Parsley leaves are harvested by picking them before they flower.
 However, you should harvest from the outside inwards and do not touch the heart (the inside) because otherwise no more shoots will grow.
 Overwintering in a pot requires good protection against severe frost by wrapping the pot in fleece or, better yet, keeping it in a bright and cool place in the house.